 Simple English definitions for legal terms

-Read a random definition: real security
+Read a random definition: collective bargaining

 A spiritual-treatment exemption is a law that says parents who choose to use faith healing instead of regular medical treatment for their child cannot be charged with child abuse or neglect just because of that choice.
 Almost all states have some version of this law, but they are not all the same.
 Some states allow parents to use this exemption even if their child dies because of the lack of medical treatment, while others do not.
 This law is also called a faith-healing exemption or a religious-exemption statute.